How to Scrape Dynamic Web Content With Puppeteer and Incogniton

 }

-Pay attention to how we use .$$eval() instead of .$eval() since we want to extract multiple quotes, not just a single element.
-We also use the && operator for short-circuiting so elements with absent fields don't throw an error.
+Pay attention to the use of .$$eval() instead of the .$eval() method.
+It indicates that you intend to extract multiple quotes, not just a single element.

 Extracted Quotes -> [